 What is a budgeting app?

-A budgeting app is software designed to simplify the process of tracking income, expenses, savings, debt, financial goals and better manage monthly cashflow.
-The main purpose of a budgeting app is to help users get better control over their finances, make informed spending decisions, and work towards achieving their saving goals.
+A budgeting app is software designed to help users track income, expenses, savings, debt, financial goals and better manage monthly cashflow.
+Users might be able to better control over their finances, make informed spending decisions, and work towards achieving their saving goals.

-Budgeting apps often synchronise with your bank accounts to provide an overview in real-time when finances change.
+Some budgeting apps synchronise with your bank accounts to provide an overview in real-time when finances change.

 How to choose a budgeting app